hidalgopl/node-controller/README.md

 To build it locally use `make build`.
 Binary will be placed in `current-directory/bin/node-controller`.
 ### Docker image
 To build docker image locally use `make container`.
-Container will be tagged `node-controller:latest`
+Container will be tagged `node-controller:latest` However, in `manifest.yaml` deployment expects `hidalgopl/node-controller:latest` image.
+Retag it, push it to docker hub and edit deployment.Image if you want to use it in your cluster.

 ## Environment variables